yusukeaso-astron/plotastrodata/README.md

 * Input fits files or 2D/3D numpy arrays.
 * Select the R.A.-Dec. style or the offset style as the x/y tick labels.
 * Fill channel maps with a 2D image.
-* Add line, arrow, ellipse, text, and marker in specified channels.
+* Add line, arrow, ellipse, rectangle, text, and marker in specified channels.
-* Use original arguments of matplotlib (pcolormesh, contour, quiver, plot, text, Ellipse).
+* Use original arguments of matplotlib (pcolormesh, contour, quiver, plot, text, Ellipse, Rectangle).

 ## Requirement